AaryanAn/llm-infer-stress/cursor_instructions.md

 - Avoid premature abstraction
 - Default to using real APIs unless mock behavior is explicitly requested
 - Focus on metrics and real throughput — not simulated time.sleep loops
+- Make sure the progress markdown file is updated with every progress or change made
+- Do not use emojis in code unless you explicitly ask

 ## Immediate Next Tasks